Spread the love

 Once your fish, chicken, or beef bone broth is hot and ready to sip, stir in a teaspoon of healthy fat like grass-fed butter, ghee, olive oil, or avocado oil.
 These fats should be high in quality and organic.
 If you find that a teaspoon of fat is not enough to keep you feeling satisfied, add a tablespoon.

 Yes, you can typically drink herbal tea during a keto bone broth fast.
 Herbal teas are a popular choice for fasting because they have few calories and add flavor and hydration.
 Here are some considerations when incorporating herbal tea into your keto bone broth fast: Opt for herbal teas, meaning they do not contain added caffine, sugars, sweeteners, or significant calories.
 Common choices include peppermint tea, chamomile tea, ginger tea, and various herbal blends.
 Stay clear of sweeteners.
 They can raise insulin levels and interfere with ketosis.
 Pay attention to how your body responds to herbal teas during the fast.
 Herbal teas may suppress appetite or soothe, but some choose to only drink bone broth and water.
-Consult with a healthcare professional or doctor before starting your fasting routine.
-Overall, herbal teas can be a helpful and enjoyable addition to a keto bone broth fast.
-They can provide variety in flavors and help you stay on track with your fasting goals while remaining in a state of ketosis.
-It’s important to choose teas that work best for you during fasting.

-Here are some common pitfalls to avoid:
+Here are some pitfalls to watch out for and avoid:

 Mood Swings